Code-Institute-Submissions/the-new-dukes/README.md

 ## Content
 #### All content was provided by Marcus Newman, member of The New Dukes.
 #### The New Dukes is not a for profit organization.
+#### The New Dukes and I are aquainted through the Sheffield comedy scene, as I too am a comedy performer.